sigasi/sigasi_insights/content/releasenotes/sigasi-5.01.md

 # GPG Signing

-Eclipse 4.26 (2022-12) added GPG certificate checking capabilities.
+{{< pill text="Eclipse 4.26 (2022-12)" >}} added GPG certificate checking capabilities.
 When you install new _plugins_, you will be prompted to trust any not-yet-trusted GPG keys or unsigned artifacts.
 Because Sigasi artifacts are correctly signed using GPG, you can expect to see the following screen the first time you install or update Sigasi in an Eclipse >= 4.26.

 {{< figure src="/img/releasenotes/5.1/GPGDuringInstallation.png" link="/img/releasenotes/5.1/GPGDuringInstallation.png" title="GPG Trust Prompt" class="uk-align-center" width=550 >}}